 Nowadays, police body cameras can provide critical evidence if you’re facing charges.
 But recordings don’t do any good if they’re turned off, or you encounter an officer who isn’t required to have one.
 Fortunately, in the age of smartphones, you have options.
 The latest tool to protect your rights is an app that will record your conversation with the officer.

-If you were arrested in or around Columbus, Ohio, and need help, contact Luftman, Heck & Associates.
+If you were arrested in or around Columbus, Ohio, and need help, contact the Columbus criminal lawyers at Luftman, Heck & Associates.
 We’ll review any recordings to see if your rights were violated.
 We’ll also discuss your other options and how we can help.
 To schedule a free consultation, call (614) 406-5968 24/7.

 iPhone App Will Start Recording & Text Your Location